This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 There are typically some solid additional benefits here too, and those equated to 13%.
 Additional benefits included your portion of the 401-k, Medicare, social security, health insurance, life insurance, and dental insurance (somewhere Monica is smiling about this one)!
 After removing our additional benefits from the paycheck, we’re now looking at about $43,500.
 This is your new taxable income and as mentioned above this can be adjusted up or down depending on how much you want to save for retirement, pay in taxes, etc.

 I have been fortunate (and so have some of my friends) to work for some private companies that have a solid benefits package.
 Don’t let the common talk fool you into thinking only government jobs can have good benefits.
 With our averages above, adding 44% (chose close to the median) in fixed benefits and removing 13% in additional, our net benefit added is 31%.
 That takes our $50k salary and turns it into $65.5k!
 Admirable, to say the least – especially when you remember you’re only paying taxes on about $43.5k.
 Nice job by you.

-Additional benefits (paid by you) would include your portion of social security and medicare taxes, or about 8%.
+Additional benefits (paid by you) would include your portion of social security and Medicare taxes or about 8%.
 This takes our $50k example down to about $46,000.
-Of course, some employers may offer some additional benefits, and if that is the case then those can be added to this column.
+Of course, some employers may offer additional benefits, and if that is the case then those can be added to this column.
 In our examples though, it was not.

 There is an expanding place for this type of work in today’s economy.
-With more workers valuing independence with their time in combination with a desire to work in different areas, many are choosing hourly (or fee based) work.
-If the lack of fixed benefits can be made up for in additional income, either with higher wages or more work, many see this option as more favorable.
+With more workers valuing independence with their time in combination with a desire to work in different areas, many are choosing hourly (or fee-based) work.
+It is a more favorable option if the lack of fixed benefits can be made up for in additional income, either with higher wages or more work.

 Thanks for reading!